-Among the studies that have examined structure-property relationships in luminescent garnets one study correlated emission and excitation wavelength to the average structure of the active site in garnets.
-Synchrotron X-ray total scattering has been utilized to investigate the local structure of YAG:Ce nanoparticles, and another study on Gd3+substituted YAG:Ce nanoparticles used Cu-k $\alpha$ X-ray diffraction to correlate the red shift of the emission with to the crystal structure.
-One recent study looked at the local structure of the Ce3+ ion using Ce K-edge EXAFS, and found that the nearest 8 Ce-O distances are slightly larger than the Y-O distances in YAG:Ce by about 3% in Y2.97Ce0.03Al5O12, but did not see any significant expansion of the lattice past the first three coordination shells around Ce.
-The local structure of Ce in YAG has also been studied through first principles methods, such as one study which predicted a 3% expansion of the nearest 4 Ce-O bonds, but only a 0.03% expansion of the next-nearest 4 Ce-O bonds when compared to the undoped material.
-Another ab-initio study examined the local structure of Ce3+ in YAG, and predicted that the local Ce-O distances should expand by about 1% to 2% in $Y{2,875}Ce{0,125}Al_5O{12}$ .
+Some studies have also examined structure-property relationships in luminescent garnets, such as one study that correlated emission and excitation wavelength to the average structure of the active site in garnets.
+Furman et al. studied the local structure of YAG:Ce nanoparticles using synchrotron total X-ray scattering, and Pan et al. used Cu-k $\alpha$ X-ray diffraction to correlate the red shift of Gd3+-substituted YAG:Ce nanoparticles with their structure.
+In one first-principles study on the local structure of Ce in YAG, the results from calculations predicted an expansion of 3% of the nearest 4 Ce-O bonds, but only a 0.03% expansion of the next-nearest 4 Ce-O bonds, when compared to the undoped material.
+Another ab-initio study examined the local structure of Ce3+ in YAG, and found that the local Ce-O distances expand by about 1% to 2% in Y2.875Ce0.125Al5O12.
 This study also found that the expansion around Ce is observable and decreases in magnitude out to the 5th coordination shell.
+A recent study looked at the local structure of the Ce3+ ion using Ce K-edge EXAFS, and found that the nearest 8 Ce-O distances are slightly larger than the Y-O distances in YAG:Ce by about 3% in Y2.97Ce0.03Al5O12, but did not see any significant expansion of the lattice past the first three coordination shells around Ce.

 In light of the great importance of this material, and the challenges associated with the careful structural analysis of small substituents in crystalline materials, we have employed a suite of powerful state-of-the-art structural probes, focusing on the local structure of the Ce ion and its interaction with the YAG host structure.
 The scattering and spectroscopic techniques used here yield powerful insights regarding the optical properties of YAG:Ce.
-More generally, these techniques enable precise structural analysis of a dopant ion at a very small concentration of around 1 mole percent.
-Such analysis is useful not only when investigating phosphor materials, but also when investigating other import materials with small doping amounts, such as heterogeneous catalysts, semiconductors, thermoelectrics, and luminescence up-conversion materials.
+More generally, these techniques enable precise structural analysis of a dopant ion at a very small concentration (around 1 mole %).
+Such analysis is useful not only when investigating phosphors, but also when investigating other import materials with small doping amounts, such as heterogeneous catalysts, semiconductors, thermoelectrics, and luminescence up-conversion materials.
 With recent advances in synchrotron X-ray and neutron powder diffraction techniques, structural information from inorganic materials can be garnered with unprecedented accuracy.
 Recently developed Monte Carlo simulation techniques enable detailed statistical investigation of total neutron scattering data,25-27 which to date has not been used on phosphor materials.
-X-ray absorption near edge structure (XANES) and extended X-ray absorption fine structure (EXAFS) yield crucial complementary information about the oxidation state and local structural environments of the $Ce^{3+}$ ion.
-High-resolution solid-state magic-angle spinning nuclear magnetic resonance (MAS NMR) and electron paramagnetic resonance (EPR) provides information complementary to scattering measurements on the local structure of $Ce^{3+}$ .
+X-ray absorption near edge structure (XANES) and extended X-ray absorption fine structure (EXAFS) yield crucial complementary information about the oxidation state and local structural environments of the $Ce^{3+}$ ions.
+High-resolution magic-angle spinning solid state nuclear magnetic resonance (NMR) provides complementary structural information to scattering measurements on the local electronic and spin environment, as does electron paramagnetic resonance (EPR).
 In particular, we demonstrate the usefulness of the paramagnetsm of $Ce^{3+}$ as an internal contrast reagent in the NMR studies.
 This broad range of techniques enables a new understanding of the local structure of Ce in YAG, and not only sheds new light on a well-known material, but also is expected to enhance the rational design of new phosphor materials.